vmware-archive/tracker-roadmap/README.md

 The tool stops when it reaches an epic that begins with `__`, such as `__My release 1.2__`

+The roadmap tracker project is required to have a Fibonacci pointing scale.

 Additionally you need to configure a 3rd party "Other Integration" on your project named `Tracker` with the Base URL of `http://www.pivotaltracker.com/story/show/`.